 Hacksaw or reciprocating saw

-Use a sharp utility knife to cut the silicone caulk sealing the base of the toilet to the floor.
+Use a sharp utility knife to cut the any caulk sealing the base of the toilet to the floor.
 Not every toilet is caulked, and if you're isn't, you can skip this step.

 Locate the supply tube connector on the bottom of the tank.
-Turn it counterclockwise with a pair of channel-lock pliers to loosen it, then remove it by hand.
-The connector is usually plastic, and it's designed to be hand tightened, but it's rare for one to be loose enough to unscrew by hand, so you'll need the pliers.
+Turn it counterclockwise (as viewed from below) with a pair of tongue-and-groove pliers to loosen it, then remove it by hand.
+The connector is usually plastic, and it's designed to be hand-tightened, but it's rare for one to be loose enough to unscrew by hand, so you'll probably need the pliers.

 Pop the decorative caps off the two bolts holding the toilet to the floor, using a flat-head screwdriver.
-Grip each nut with channel-lock pliers and turn it counterclockwise to loosen and remove it.
+Grip each nut with the pliers and turn it counterclockwise to loosen and remove it.

 Two problems can make this step more difficult.
 One is when the nut is fused to the bolt; the other is when the bolt isn't properly seated on the toilet flange and spins along with the nut.
 In either case, you'll probably have to cut the bolt with a hacksaw or reciprocating saw.
 If you use a power tool, be careful to keep the blade pointed away from the toilet to avoid cracking the porcelain.

-Lift the toilet straight up until it clears the bolts, then move it toward you until it's completely clear of the flange.
+Lift the toilet straight up until it clears the bolts, then move it toward you until it's completely clear of the flange (the ring on the floor surrounding the drain opening).
 At this point, you'll probably want to set it down and enlist someone to help you carry it.

 Scrape the old wax from the waste opening, using a stiff putty knife.
 Wrap the wax in newspaper or paper towels for disposal (remember, it's contaminated).
 When you're done, it's a good idea to stuff a rag in the waste opening to block sewer gases until you have a chance to install a new toilet.
-Finish up by mopping up water that inevitably spills from the toilet, using a rag.
+Finish up by wiping up any water that spilled from the toilet, using a rag.

 Separating the Tank from the Bowl